image of a bride in white dress posing

 At what point did you realize that photography is what you wanted to do as a career?

-It wasn’t really that obvious, to be honest as I was planning to be a graphic designer, I had to finish my courses in order to get my certificate of advanced design, and choose an additional subject and so I chose photography.
+It wasn’t that obvious, to be honest as I was planning to be a graphic designer, I had to finish my courses to get my certificate of advanced design and choose an additional subject so I chose photography.
 I was following assignments and used friends to model for me.
-After getting so much positive feedback on my work, I just ended up going in that direction over time.
+After getting so much positive feedback on my work, I just ended up going in photography artwork over time.

 Were there any hurdles that you encountered at the beginning of your journey as a photographer?